by Bob Smith

 WBUF was an experiment by the NBC Television Network to see if a UHF station could compete with one or more VHF stations.
 Back then, networks could not own more than five VHF stations, but could add a couple of UHFs to their portfolio of O&O stations, and this one was chosen to see if NBC could make it work using the best available equipment for its day.

-WBES-TV, meanwhile, signed on September 23, 1953, and went dark just shy of three months later, on December 18.
+The sky collapsed on Channel 58 almost immediately.
+Poor advertising sales and mounting debt triggered a stockholder revolt.
+On December 18, 1953, less than three months after signing on, WBES went dark and returned its license to the FCC.
 WGR-TV/2 went on the air August 14, 1954 using the channel 59 tower and was the primary NBC affiliate for the market ... an arrangement marred only by the fact that Grossman was already negotiating with NBC to sell them channel 17.

 WBUF went dark for two weeks in 1955 (February 23 until March 9), because NBC did not commit to the sale until the latter date; it very nearly went dark a second time, and only because the federal Court of Appeals on December 29 refused to stay the consummation of the sale -- approved in September -- was NBC allowed to take over operation before the "drop dead" date Grossman had given the Commission (which would have been a mere two days later).
 WGR-TV had become the market's ABC affiliate while the NBC purchase was pending FCC approval, with its NBC contract scheduled to expire August 31, 1956.